 In fact, the Federal Reserve publishes data on capacity utilization in the U.S. economy every year, and it has done so since the 1960s.
 In the time period between 1972 and 2019, the US economy averaged a capacity utilization rate of 80.1%.
 All-time highs of capacity utilization of around 90% were achieved in the late 1960s and the early 1970s.

+"No system can operate at full capacity for a prolonged period."
 At the factory level, a typical manufacturing plant runs at about 60% OEE (Overall Equipment Effectiveness).
 85% OEE is considered best in class.
-Ergo, any sustained production capacity in the neighbourhood of 90% is considered miraculous.
+Ergo, any sustained production capacity - at the national or plant level - in the neighbourhood of 90% is considered miraculous.